darajnish/dell5577medisable/README.md

 | DI                  | 5   | SPI_MOSI              | 19  |
 | /WP (IO2)           | 3   | GPIO_GEN4             | 16  |
 | /HOLD (IO3)         | 7   | GPIO_GEN5             | 18  |

 **Note**: Don't attach the clip to the IC right now because it won't work.

-- Now, make sure your wifi router/hotspot is turned on, supply power to turn on the Raspberry Pi.
+- Now, make sure your wifi router/hotspot is turned on, and supply power to turn on the Raspberry Pi.
 It should automatically connect to the wifi while booting.
 If you've got a monitor attached to the raspberry pi, you're easy to go, you can just login.
 However, if you don't have a monitor then we can access the Raspberry Pi's shell through ssh.
 If you've another PC or MAC, you can connect it to the same wifi and use an appropriate ssh client for the operating system to connect to the Raspberry Pi.
-If you don't have another PC but you've an android smartphone or tablet, you can still access the Raspberry Pi through ssh, connect the phone/tablet to the same wifi network(if your wifi hotspot is from the same phone/tablet, you're already on the same network) just install the Termux app from the the [Play store](https://play.google.com/store/apps/details?id=com.termux) or [F-Droid](https://f-droid.org/repository/browse/?fdid=com.termux) and install openssh and nmap packages on termux; `pkg install openssh nmap`(Refer Step 2 to probe Pi's ip address and connect using ssh).
+If you don't have another PC but you've an android smartphone or tablet, you can still access the Raspberry Pi through ssh.
+Connect the phone/tablet to the same wifi network(if your wifi hotspot is from the same phone/tablet, you're already on the same network) just install the Termux app from the the [Play store](https://play.google.com/store/apps/details?id=com.termux) or [F-Droid](https://f-droid.org/repository/browse/?fdid=com.termux) and install openssh and nmap packages on termux and connect to the Pi using ssh.
+Use `pkg install openssh nmap` to install the packages on termux.
+(Refer Step 2 to probe Pi's ip address and connect using ssh).
 - Once you've got access to the Raspberry Pi's shell, get root login and make sure the internet works.
 ```bash
 $ su --login root